• Home

 Break the cookies apart with your hands so the texture isn’t overly sandy.
 Place the crumbs on a flat plate.

-Use a butter knife to frost the donut.
-Once it is frosted, immediately turn it frosting side down into the cookie crumbs.
+Once frosted, immediately turn the donut frosting side down into the cookie crumbs.
 They should stick to the frosting.
 You can always use your hands to place the cookies onto the donut if you prefer.
 Serve and enjoy!!!

 Expert Baking Tips